DeepPathak18/NanoZip-/Documentation.md

 --> here compressed.huff is main file after running above command it will Decompressed and make original.txt file (we can change our Decompressed file name also)

+Main Output : To get Use more .txt file beacause PDF , Image and Video that kind of file is already some how compressed so don't try it more
+                compress if you do this then the file has become more larger..